You’re likely familiar with the idea that shorter videos are better.

 With that in mind, we assumed there would be a significant correlation between video length and view duration.
 We dove into our YouTube channel (which is 90% explainer videos) and collected analytic data throughout 2016.

-Audience Retention Rate Is Related to Explainer’s Duration.
+Audience Retention Rate Is Related to Explainer’s Duration

 We expected the audience retention rate to decrease for longer videos.
 The expectation was that 1-minute videos should have higher audience retention rates (not views) than 3-minute videos.

-Let’s make it more visual:
+Let’s make it more visual to see what happens next:

 Our channel has 584 public videos that have generated around 560,000 views at the writing of this blog post.
 We believe that the results are representative of wider explainer video trends.